-This specification provides the requirements for force mains construction for the project.
+This specification provides the requirements for the design, selection of materials and construction of force main for the projects.

-The Contractor shall, unless specified otherwise, furnish all labor, materials, equipment, tools and all other associated appurtenances, necessary to do the work required under the contract to include but not limited to unloading, hauling, and distributing all pipe, fittings, valves and appurtenances.
-The Contractor shall also remove any surfacing as required; excavate the trenches and pits to the required dimensions; construct and maintain all required for traffic control; sheet, brace, and support the adjoining ground or structures where necessary; handle all drainage or ground water; provide barricades, guards, and warning lights; lay and test the pipe, valves, fittings and appurtenances; backfill and consolidate the trenches and pits; maintain all surfaces over the trench until surface restoration is completed; restore the surfaces unless otherwise stipulated; remove surplus excavated material; and clean the site of the work.
+The Contractor shall, unless specified otherwise, furnish all labor, materials, equipment, tools and all other associated appurtenances, necessary to do the work required under the contract to include but not be limited to unloading, hauling, and distributing all pipe, fittings, valves and appurtenances.
+The Contractor shall also remove any surfacing as required; excavate the trenches and pits to the required dimensions; construct and maintain all required traffic control devices and appurtenances; sheet, brace, and support the adjoining ground of all adjacent structures where necessary; furnish all pipe, pipe bend sections, jointing material, restraints, stainless steel stiffeners, bedding material and all other appurtenances; laying, furnishing and installing flowable fill used for tunneling/defecting pipe under and adjacent to existing storm piping/structures; handle all drainage or ground water; provide barricades, guards, and warning lights; lay and test the pipe, valves, fittings and appurtenances; place all marking and locating devices, backfill and consolidate the trenches and pits; maintain all surfaces over the trench until surface restoration is completed; restore the surfaces; remove surplus excavated material; and clean the site of the work.